-A Suitably Qualified Person (SQP) may dispense an authorised veterinary medicine, which falls within the scope of the registration they hold, against a prescription from a vet for use under the cascade.
+A Suitably Qualified Person (SQP) may supply an authorised veterinary medicine that falls within the scope of the registration they hold, against a prescription from a vet for use under the cascade.
 A pharmacist may dispense authorised veterinary and human medicines, and extemporaneous preparations they have prepared, against a prescription from a vet for use under the cascade.

-The following conditions apply when prescribing a product under the Cascade for use in food-producing species:
+The following conditions apply when prescribing a product under the cascade for use in food-producing species:

-the vet responsible for prescribing the medicine must specify an appropriate withdrawal period
+- the vet responsible for prescribing the medicine must specify an appropriate withdrawal period

-the vet responsible for prescribing the medicine must keep specified records
+- the vet responsible for prescribing the medicine must keep specified records

 Setting withdrawal periods